appellation/site/src/content/blog/2024/12/discord-markdown-part-1.md

 timestamps instead of the Unix timestamp or the user/nickname instead of the user ID.

+## Regular Expressions Are Slow

+Yes, it's true, and they're even slower running in React Native on a low-end Android device.
+Coupled with some unlucky or malicious messages, some devices could take **multiple seconds** to parse a single message.
+Discord has since addressed the most egregious performance issues by simply bypassing the regular expressions in the hot path, but this is fairly indicative of the issues with Discord's Markdown system if the best solution is to bypass it.

 ## What This Means For Discord

 Markdown is a fairly static product now, with comparatively few changes going in.
 The current feature set largely works, and there's little in the way of features that are missing.
-Unfortunately for us, the accrued and assumed technical debt (yes, I'm mostly talking about using regular expressions to parse a non-regular language) is still a dark ghost hauting (some of) us in our dreams.
+Unfortunately for us, the accrued and assumed technical debt (yes, I'm mostly talking about using regular expressions to parse a non-regular language) is still a dark ghost haunting (some of) us in our dreams.

 > 37% of markdown bugs in 2024 were P0 or P1, with nearly 1 bug per week